rasterwise/getscreenshot-docs/get-screenshot/api-reference.md

 | Parameter | Type   | Description                                                                    | Example       |
 |-----------|--------|--------------------------------------------------------------------------------|---------------|
 | `bplogin`  | URL Encoded String | An encoded comma separated string with login url, username, password, username field CSS selector, password field CSS selector | `&bplogin=example.com%2Flogin%2Cjj%40example.com%2C24h3dnfbnkjbnf%2Cinput%23user%2Cinput%23password` |

+### Bypass Login Instruction

+NOTE: This guide is mostly tailored for Zapier Users

+If you are a Zapier user you may not be entirely sure on how to form a bypass instruction.
+Don't worry forming an instruction that can be used in the context of Zapier is quite simple.

+If you need to bypass a login through Zapier you need to provide the following information in a comma separated format:

+* Login Page URL
+* Username (or email) needed to bypass the login.
+* Password needed to bypass the login.
+* Username Field CSS Selector
+* Password CSS Selector

+This will result in an instruction that looks similar to the following: `https://example.com/login,jj@example.com,24h3dnfbnkjbnf,input#user,input#password`.

+Although the first three values (login url, username and password) are quite straight-forward you might not know what's a CSS selector and how to get it.
+Fortunately CSS selectors are quite simple.
+CSS Selectors are identifiers that point to an element in a website UI.
+In this case you need to tell GetScreenshot the fields in which to enter the username and password you provided in the first two fields.

+To obtain the CSS selectors you just need to do a small operation in your browser.
+Here is a quick YouTube video that explains how to do it: [How to Get CSS Selector](https://www.youtube.com/watch?v=GMk7ZLuo6Po)

+When copying the CSS selector of the username field and password field, make sure you're actually copying the selector of the actual form field.
+Most likely this would be a `<input>` element in both cases.

+If you have any questions please reach out to support@rasterwise.com

 <hr>